HONORING THOSE WHO DO MORE

 Teachers of the Year are committed to excellence and nurture the achievements of all students.
 Their exemplary skills inspire students and colleagues, and they help focus attention on the importance of public schools among everyone in the community.

-To honor and recognize excellence in teaching and highlight the importance and impact of the profession.
+To honor and celebrate excellence in teaching and highlight the importance and impact of the teaching profession.

 "I am passionate about books.
 One of my favorite things to do is to match students with the right books for them.
 Books that offer them mirrors -- glimpses of themselves so that they feel seen, or windows -- a view of identities and experiences they might not live but can learn and grow from.
 Sharing these stories fosters empathy.
 Sharing stories opens doors.
 Sharing stories changes perspectives.
 Sharing stories affirms identities.
 Sharing stories shows us that we are never alone."